absolutelightning/treds/README.md

 * `DEL key` - Delete a key
 * `MSET key1 value1 [key2 value2 key3 value3 ....]`- Set values for multiple keys
 * `MGET key1 [key2 key3 ....]`- Get values for multiple keys
-* `DELPREFIX prefix` - Delete all keys having a common prefix
+* `DELPREFIX prefix` - Delete all keys having a common prefix.
+Returns number of keys deleted
 * `DBSIZE` - Get number of keys in the db
 * `SCANKEYS cursor prefix count` - Returns the count number of keys matching prefix starting from an index in lex order.
 Last element is the next cursor
 * `SCANKVS cursor prefix count` - Returns the count number of keys/value pair in which keys match prefix starting from an index in lex order.
 Last element is the next cursor